Binaya764/XO-online/README.md

   - **Hard Mode**: Powered by the Minimax Algorithm—it is mathematically unbeatable.
 - **Multiplayer (PvP)**: Classic 1v1 local play.
 - **Dynamic UI**: Responsive design with state-managed screens (Main Menu, Difficulty, Game Board, and Results).
-- **Persistent Leaderboard**: Stores match outcomes in a MongoDB database to track global win statistics.
 - **WSL Optimized**: Developed and tested in a Linux environment via Windows Subsystem for Linux.

 ## Tech Stack